wcrib8/startup/notes.md

      handles asynchronous operations

-22. PM2 (Process Manager 2) is a production process manager for Node.js applications.
+22. PM2 (Process Manager 2) is a production process manager, a daemon, for Node.js applications.
 It keeps your Node.js applications running continuously, restarts them if       they crash, and provides monitoring and management tools.

     PM2 ensures your Node.js application stays alive in production by: